odoo/documentation/content/applications/finance/accounting/bank/bank_synchronization/saltedge.rst

 I have an error saying that I have already synchronized this account
 --------------------------------------------------------------------

-You have probably already synchronized your bank account with Salt Edge, please check on your `dashboard
-<https://www.saltedge.com/dashboard>`_ that you don't already have a connection with the same
+You have probably already synchronized your bank account with Salt Edge, please check on your `dashboard <https://www.saltedge.com/dashboard>`_ that you don't already have a connection with the same credentials.
-credentials.

-In case you already have a synchronization with the same credentials present on your Salt Edge dashboard and this synchronization has not been created with Odoo, please delete it and create it from your Odoo database.
+If you already have a synchronization with the same credentials present on your Salt Edge dashboard and this synchronization has not been created with Odoo, delete it and create it from your Odoo database.

-In case you already have a connection with the same credentials present on your Salt Edge dashboard and this synchronization was created with Odoo, you will normally be able to find it by going to :menuselection:`Accounting --> Configuration --> Online Synchronization`.
-Please make sure to do an *Update Credentials* to reactivate the connection.
+If you already have a connection with the same credentials present on your Salt Edge dashboard and this synchronization was created with Odoo, activate the :ref:`developer mode <developer-mode>`, go to :menuselection:`Accounting --> Configuration --> Online Synchronization`, and click :guilabel:`Update Credentials` to reactivate the connection.